Illegal immigrant expected to face murder charges in Nevada killing spree

 Gerald David, 81, a former Reno rodeo boss, and his wife Sharon David 80, were found dead last week in Reno.
 In Gardnerville, Connie Koontz, 56, was found dead Jan.
 10 and Sophia Renken, 74, was found dead three days later.
 The killings all took place within a week span.

+"We and the community can rest more secure because of their focusted diligence in this case," he said.
+He also expressed his "sincere sympathies" to the families of the other victims.

+"We will continue to keep our eyes on God, trusting in him, as we walk through the aftermath of this tragedy," Bissell said.

-Residents who lived near the victims told the Reno Gazette-Journal they were relieved after hearing news of the arrest.
+Residents who lived near the Davids told the Reno Gazette-Journal they too were relieved after hearing news of the arrest.

-Abbi Whitaker, a neighbor of the Davids, told the paper she and her family left their home to stay in a hotel and then a relative’s house for a few nights after the Davids were killed.
+Abbi Whitaker, a neighbor, told the paper she and her family left their home to stay in a hotel and then a relative’s house for a few nights after the Davids were killed.

 “We didn’t even have a key for our front door,” she said.
 “That’s just how the Whitakers are.
 We would leave our front door open, our garage open.”